Farratto/JackOfAllThings/README.md

 ### Installation

+It is recommended that you disable and hide Kit'N'Kaboodle on your Forge account.
+And if you have downloaded any releases from github, you should also delete any copies of KitNKaboodle.ext in your extensions folder. \
 Install from the [Fantasy Grounds Forge](https://forge.fantasygrounds.com/shop/items/1959/view). \
 You can find the source code at Farratto's [GitHub](https://github.com/Farratto/JackOfAllThings/releases). \
 You can ask questions at the [Fantasy Grounds Forum](https://www.fantasygrounds.com/forums/showthread.php?83081-Jack-of-All-Trades-for-5e-(rebranding-of-Kit-N-Kaboodle)) thread.